Anchor text is an integral part of any SEO strategy.

 When it comes to optimization, less is usually more.

-Keep an eye on your anchor text ratios and ensure you are not overusing exact match anchors.
+Keep an eye on your anchor text ratios and ensure you are not overusing exact match words.

-If you use too many of the exact words, your content will likely be penalized by Google.
+If you use too many of the exact terms, that is a big no for Google.

-To get the best results, use a diverse set of anchor texts.
+To get the best results, use a diverse set of anchors.
 This will appear more natural to readers.

 - How can I describe the linked page using only a few words?